gsa-oes/office-of-evaluation-sciences/_projects/1811-sms-mozambique.md

 ![image](/assets/img/project-images/1811-graph.webp)

-<i>To verify the upload date of our Analysis Plan, <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/1811-Mozambique-SMS-v2.pdf">click here</a>.</i>
+Verify the upload date of our Analysis Plan <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/1811-Mozambique-SMS-v2.pdf">on Github</a>.

-### Related Publication
+### Related publication
 Jessica Leight, Catherine Hensly, Marcos Chissano, Elana Safran, Liza Ali, Domingos Dustan, and Julian Jamison. "<a href="https://gh.bmj.com/content/7/4/e007862" target="_blank">The effects of text reminders on the use of family planning services: evidence from a randomised controlled trial in urban Mozambique</a>." *BMJ Global Health* 7:e007862 (2022).